-- In addition to the resource options potential identified in sections 3.3, 3.4 and 3.5, - BC Hydro is doing further work to advance other resource options.
-The work ranges - 4 from monitoring the commercial readiness of technologies and/or assessments of - 5 resource potential to investigating market barriers to the development of certain - 6 resource options, investigating new materials to improve system performance, and - 7 identifying whether there is a role for BC Hydro to play in alleviating these barriers.

-3.6.1 Distributed Generation

-9 For the purposes of this work, BC Hydro defines distributed generation (DG) as:

-An approach whereby smaller-scale generation of electricity is located close to the load it is intended to serve and can be located at customer sites, and is usually connected to the distribution system.
-It can be contrasted to the traditional model of larger-scale and centralized electricity generation that is located a substantial distance away from load.
+- In addition to the resource options potential identified in sections 3.3, 3.4 and 3.5, - BC Hydro is doing additional work to advance other resource options.
+The work - ranges from monitoring the commercial readiness of technologies and/or - assessments of resource potential to investigating market barriers to the - development of certain resource options, investigating new materials to improve - 18 system performance, and identifying whether there is a role for BC Hydro to play in - 19 alleviating these barriers. - 20 3.6.1 Distributed Generation - For the purposes of this work, BC Hydro defines distributed generation (DG) as: - 22 An approach whereby smaller-scale generation of electricity is - located close to the load it is intended to serve and can be - located at customer sites, and is usually connected to the - distribution system.
+It can be contrasted to the traditional model - of larger-scale and centralized electricity generation that is - located a substantial distance away from load.

-- DG can be either a demand-side or supply-side resource, or a combination of both. - While DG potential is not presented as a separate resource option, some of the - potential considered within DSM and the supply-side resource options would qualify - 19 as DG.
+DG can be either a demand-side or supply-side resource, or a combination of both.

-- 20 Based on feedback received during the development of the Net Metering Evaluation - Report No.3, 42 coupled with a review of current DG processes, BC Hydro identified - gaps in its existing processes and developed an approach on how to bridge those - 23 gaps with a seamless suite of offers that span demand-side and supply-side - opportunities.
-Next steps include increasing the Net Metering cap from 50 kW to - 25 100 kW for commercial, institutional, industrial, municipal and First Nations - customers, provided there will be no adverse cost impacts on non-participating - 27 ratepayers; and begining the design of a streamlined acquisition process that
+- 2 While DG potential is not presented as a separate resource option, some of the - 3 potential considered within DSM and the supply-side resource options would qualify - 4 as DG. - 5 Based on feedback received during the development of the Net Metering Evaluation - 6 Report No.3,37 coupled with BC Hydro's review of our current DG processes, - 7 BC Hydro identified gaps between its existing processes and developed an - 8 approach on how to bridge those gaps with a seamless suite of offers that span - 9 demand-side and supply-side opportunities.
+Next steps include increasing the Net - 10 Metering cap from 50 kW to 100 kW for commercial, institutional, industrial, - 11 municipal and First Nation customers, provided there will be no adverse cost - impacts on non-participating ratepayers; and begining the design of a streamlined - acquisition process that supports small-scale DG projects (50 kW to 1 MW) under - the umbrella of the current Standing Offer Program. - 3.6.2 Evolving Generation Technology